The crimson-colored mace covers the nutmeg kernel. Both mace and nutmeg are known for the divine aroma and flavor they impart to the food when added.

 The spice is low in calories, rich in protein, iron, calcium, vitamin A and C, and carotene.

 ✦ Topical application of mace oil helps relieve joint pain due to arthritis.
-The essential oil eugenol from the spice helps relieve toothache and pain due to mouth ulcers.
+The essential oil eugenol from the spice helps relieve toothache and pain due to mouth ulcers. ✦ Mace helps lower the symptoms of diarrhea, bloating, and nausea.
+It helps reduce stomach spasms and stomach pain.

-✦ It helps lower the symptoms of kidney infection.
-It also reduces inflammation of the bladder and urinary tract.
+✦ It exhibits antibacterial, antioxidant, and antifungal properties.
+It is used to control digestive and respiratory tract infections. ✦ It helps lower the symptoms of kidney infection.
+It also reduces inflammation of the bladder and urinary tract. ✦ It works great for asthma.
+It is present in many cough syrups and cold rubs.

-✦ They act as mild sedatives when given to babies and adults.
+✦ Traditionally, mace and nutmeg are known for their antidepressant and aphrodisiac properties.
+They can uplift your mood. ✦ They act as mild sedatives when given to babies and adults.
 They are used to treat sleep disorders.

-✦ Some study results have shown that the essential oil myristicin can help prevent progression of Alzheimer's disease as it prevents degeneration of brain cells.
+✦ Some study results have shown that the essential oil myristicin can help prevent progression of Alzheimer's disease as it prevents degeneration of brain cells. ✦ It is believed that it helps improve blood circulation and ensures proper functioning of the liver. ✦ It is believed that the volatile oils in the spice help fight carcinogenic elements.

 More clinical research is essential to prove the health benefits of mace mentioned above.
 As it is used in very small amounts, it is safe to use it in the traditional way.
 If you think that nutmeg would be too strong for the dish, you may use mace.
 It should be stored in a cool and dry place, away from sunlight; preferably in a glass jar that has a tight-fitting lid.